Cinque Terre Italy

 Alla Marina Affittacamere Riomagiore is our suggestion for Riomaggiore.
 This wonderful hotel is located just 4 minutes away from the train station in an old building completely renovated in 2011.

 The second city from the Cinque Terre Italy area is Manarola.
 It is by far the most romantic city from the entire area and the oldest one, according to the historical documents found!
 It is built in ancient times, up on high cliffs, at an elevation of 70 metres above sea level.

 Manarola is located very close to Riomaggiore!
 There are only 500 metres between these two cities!

 The colourful houses and the small harbour with its traditional fishing boats appear in Manarola picture too!

-The streets winding between the houses and climb from the sea up to the top of the hills.
+The streets wind between the houses and climb from the sea up to the top of the hills.
 Take your time and explore them!
 The view is amazing!